 Always request to see a sample of the glass that will be installed.

-Once you have decided on where you would like to use Smart Glass, you should request a site survey (see more information about site surveys here).
-Go through specifications and any questions you have with a reputable supplier or installation team.
+Once you have decided on where you would like to use smart glass, you should request a site survey (see more information about site surveys here).
+Go through specifications and any questions you have with a reputable supplier or glass installation team.
 Following this, they should be able to provide you with a quote.
-As mentioned before, always request to see a sample of the Smart Glass to be installed before agreeing to proceed.
+As mentioned before, always request to see a sample of the glass to be installed before agreeing to proceed.

-It is essential you obtain a quality product when buying Smart Glass and use an experienced installation team.
-Prism Glass will be able to talk you through your project needs, the installation process and answer any questions or concerns you may have.
-They can provide SmartGlass International approved materials, advise on site preparation and any HSE concerns.
+It is essential you obtain a quality product when buying privacy smart glass for your home or office, and use an experienced installation team.
+Prism Glass will be able to talk you through your glass installation project needs, the installation process and answer any questions or concerns you may have.
+They can provide SmartGlass International approved materials, advise you on-site preparation and any HSE concerns.

-For any enquiries, estimates or if you would like to discuss your project contact us today, or call on 0208 947 8428 (office hours are Monday to Friday 9am to 5pm).
+For enquiries, estimates or if you would like to discuss your project contact us today, or call 0208 947 8428 (office hours are Monday to Friday 9 am to 5 pm).